Leader election: Leader election in rings

-A ring network is a connected-graph topology in which each node is not exactly not connected to two other nodes, i.e., for a graph with n nodes, there are exactly n edges connecting the nodes.
+A ring network is a connected-graph topology in which each node is exactly connected to two other nodes, i.e., for a graph with n nodes, there are exactly n edges connecting the nodes.
 A ring can be unidirectional, which means processors only communicate in one direction (a node could only send messages to the left or only send messages to the right), or bidirectional, meaning processors may transmit and receive messages in both directions (a node could send messages to the left and right).

 Anonymous rings

 A ring is said to be anonymous if every processor is identical.
 More formally, the system has the same state machine for every processor.
 There is no deterministic algorithm to elect a leader in anonymous rings, even when the size of the network is known to the processes.
 This is due to the fact that there is no possibility of breaking symmetry in an anonymous ring if all processes run at the same speed.
 The state of processors after some steps only depends on the initial state of neighbouring nodes.
 So, because their states are identical and execute the same procedures, in every round the same messages are sent by each processor.
 Therefore, each processor state also changes identically and as a result if one processor is elected as a leader, so are all the others.

 For simplicity, here is a proof in anonymous synchronous rings.
 It is a proof by contradiction.
 Consider an anonymous ring R with size n>1.
 Assume there exists an algorithm "A" to solve leader election in this anonymous ring R.

 Lemma: after round $k$ of the admissible execution of A in R, all the processes have the same states.

 Proof.
 Proof by induction on $k$.

 Base case: $k=0$: all the processes are in the initial state, so all the processes are identical.

 Induction hypothesis: assume the lemma is true for $k-1$ rounds.

 Inductive step: in round $k$, every process send the same message $m_r$ to the right and send the same message $m_l$ to the left.
 Since all the processes are in the same state after round $k-1$, in round k, every process will receive the message $m_r$ from the left edge, and will receive the message $m_l$ from the right edge.
 Since all processes are receiving the same messages in round $k$, they are in the same state after round $k$.

 The above lemma contradicts the fact that after some finite number of rounds in an execution of A, one process entered the elected state and other processes entered the non-elected state.